 Second, the autonomic nervous system innervates the adventitia layer of blood vessels, where it modulates vascular tone via sympathetic fibres.
 Although atherosclerotic plaques form in the intima layer, recent in vivo studies have demonstrated that increased plaque burden is associated with higher local sympathetic nerve density, likely mediated by neuroinflammatory processes.
 Notably, reducing sympathetic innervation has been shown to attenuate plaque formation in animal models62.
 These findings suggest that autonomic dysfunction may not only reflect but also actively contribute to atherogenesis.

 Third, autonomic nervous dysfunction has been shown to interfere with signalling pathways controlling heart rhythm, potentially leading to arrhythmias that disturb cardiac contraction.
 Data from the Atherosclerosis Risk in Communities study illustrated that lower short-term HRV was associated with incident atrial fibrillation over 20 years, with a higher risk among participants with type 2 diabetes63.
 This supports the role of autonomic dysfunction in the development of arrhythmogenesis, which increases the risk of myocardial infarction and stroke.
 However, in Study II, we did not include incident atrial fibrillation as an outcome.
 Future research is needed to explore whether it could explain the higher risk of major adverse cardiovascular events.
 A study of individuals with coronary artery disease showed that stress-induced HRV was associated with myocardial infarction, even more than resting HRV, suggesting that reduced parasympathetic modulation of heart rate under stress may play a role in ischemia64.
 In our week-long recordings, our data likely captured episodes of stress-induced HRV under free-living conditions, such as during the awakening stages in the morning.
 Capturing autonomic responses to daily living and their alignment with circadian rhythms may provide valuable insights into cardiovascular risk.
-Therefore, understanding autonomic responses to tasks is relevant for comprehending their role in cardiovascular risk, beyond short-term measures taken at rest.
+Therefore, understanding autonomic responses to everyday tasks is relevant for comprehending their role in cardiovascular risk, beyond short-term measures taken at rest.
 Including data to monitor real-time activity, such as physical activity, would add value by capturing physiological responses to bodily demands.
 This could enable the inclusion of heart rate responses (e.g., from rest to standing) and other relevant measures of autonomic function, such as heart rate recovery after physical movement, which is a known risk factor for cardiovascular disease and all-cause mortality [colechristopherr?]65.

 Our study focused on long-term HRV under free-living conditions, capturing stress-responsive periods such as morning awakening.
 These recordings likely reflect underlying autonomic dynamics relevant to cardiovascular risk.
 A genetic study in the UK biobank of short-term HRV support this by identifying mechanisms involving G-protein signaling, pacemaker activity, and mitochondrial function.
 These pathways influence vagal control, cardiac excitability, and energy metabolism66.
 Although derived from short-term recordings, the genetic associations may reflect autonomic traits that persist across different time scales, thereby reinforcing the biological basis of HRV.
 A Mendelian randomization study using data from the Rotterdam Study found that genetically predicted HRV was associated with an increased risk of atrial fibrillation67.
 However, this association did not extend to all-cause mortality or cardiovascular death in the UK Biobank cohort, where only phenotypically measured HRV showed a significant relationship with these outcomes68.
 Interestingly, the genetic determinants of HRV exhibited pleiotropic relationships with several autonomic traits, including resting heart rate, heart rate response during exercise, and post-exercise recovery dynamics68.
 No genome-wide association study (GWAS) has been conducted for long-term HRV.